ncsa/lab-dragon/doc/rules.md

 ## Rules

+- The imports for all the files are organized in the following manner:
+  - First all the native imports.
+  - Then all the imports from 3rd party dependencies
+  - Lastly all imports from this project.
 - Any filed that has the word time in the name, will be automatically timestamped if the passed argument is `None` or `''`.
 - You cannot add a key called ID, this is reserved for the entity UUID generator.